Let’s admit it; we are now a society of individual planets.

 And the woman ended up buying.

-Or many years ago, as I was closing a big sale by showing the customer how the luxury items he’d picked out matched what he had been searching for high and low.
+Or when, many years ago, I was closing a big sale by showing the customer how the luxury items he’d picked out matched what he had been searching for high and low.
 He stopped, looked up at me, and asked rather strongly, “You’re not trying to sell me, are you?”

-I replied, “Let’s get the cast of characters right - you’re the customer who wants to buy; I’m the salesman who’s here to help you buy.”
+I replied, “Let’s get the cast of characters right - you’re the customer who wants to buy; I’m the salesman here to help you buy.”

 On The Other Hand

-Many working in brick and mortar stores would approach these three scenarios very differently.
+Many working in brick-and-mortar stores would approach these three scenarios very differently.